Satyajit-2003/Answer-Sheet-Downloader/Readme.md

 4. Paste the script into the Chrome console and press `Enter`.
 (Allow download of multiple files, when the script is run for the first time.)

-5. The script will start running and prompt you for the necessary information (e.g., URL, destination folder).
+5. The script will start running.

-6. Follow the prompts and provide the required details.

-7. The script will download the answer sheets and save them to the specified destination folder.
+7. The script will download the answer sheets.

 8. Repeat the process for each subject, pasting the script separately in the Chrome console.